 Now you're ready to go.

-If you'd like to download this knitting pattern as a PDF please click here.
+If you'd like to download this knitting pattern PDF please click here.

 Yarn: 1 skein worsted weight (medium) yarn, approximately 100 grams